 Lifesaving defibrillators can be housed in secure, weather-proof, heated cabinets on the exterior walls of public places with 24 hour access.
 All cabinets can be keypad locked for security.

-In an emergency you would call 999 to obtain the Access Code for the cabinet so that the AED can be taken and used on the patient.
-Meanwhile Emergency Services are dispatched to the scene.
+In an emergency, you would call 999 to obtain the Access Code for the cabinet so that the AED can be removed and used on the patient.
+Meanwhile, Emergency Services are dispatched to the scene.